 Captain Gregg: You must make your own life amongst the living and, whether you meet fair winds or foul, find your own way to harbor in the end.

 Fun Fact: Muir is Gaelic for the word sea.

 Content: As with most classic films, The Ghost and Mrs. Muir is clean with no objectionable material.

-Where to Watch: The Ghost And Mrs. Muir (affiliate link) is available for purchase on DVD or for rental on Amazon.
+Where to Watch: Available for purchase on DVD or for rental on Amazon.
 It also airs occasionally on TCM.

 Photo Credits: 20th Century Fox

 Have you ever seen The Ghost and Mrs. Muir?
 What do you think of the way it handles the romance between a ghost and a human?

 The stuff that dreams are made of.”

 “You pierce my soul.
 I am half agony, half hope.